 and a peak intensity of

-Here $T_*$ is the temperature at which the FOPT occurs, $\alpha$ is the energy density released by the FOPT in units of the radiation density at the transition epoch, $\beta$ is the inverse duration of the transition, $H_*$ is the Hubble rate at the epoch of the transition, $v_w$ is the bubble wall velocity, $\kappa$ is an efficiency parameter determined by $\alpha$ and $v_w$, and $g_*$ is the number of relativistic degrees of freedom in the plasma, which we have normalised to the Standard Model value, $g_{*\mathrm{SM}}=106.75$.
-The second line of equation~\eqref{eq:fopt-peak-intensity} is a suppression factor due to the finite lifetime of the sound waves, $\tau_\mathrm{sw}$, which is a function of $\alpha$, $\beta$, and $v_w$.\cite{Caprini:2019egz} We see from equation~\eqref{eq:fopt-peak-freq} that binary resonance searches in the $\upmu$Hz band are ideally suited to probing FOPTs caused by new physics around the electroweak scale $\sim100\,\mathrm{GeV}$, which are perhaps the most well-motivated and widely-studied family of cosmological GW signals.
+Here $T_*$ is the temperature at which the FOPT occurs, $\alpha$ is the energy density released by the FOPT in units of the radiation density at the transition epoch, $\beta$ is the inverse duration of the transition, $H_*$ is the Hubble rate at the epoch of the transition, $v_w$ is the bubble wall velocity, $\kappa$ is an efficiency parameter determined by $\alpha$ and $v_w$, and $g_*$ is the number of relativistic degrees of freedom in the plasma, which we normalise to the Standard Model value, $g_*^{(\mathrm{SM})}=106.75$.
+The second line of Eq.~\eqref{eq:fopt-peak-intensity} is a suppression factor due to the finite lifetime of the sound waves, $\tau_\mathrm{sw}$, which is a function of $\alpha$, $\beta$, and $v_w$~\cite{Caprini:2019egz}.

-In figure~\ref{fig:fopt} we perform a scan over the FOPT parameters $(T_*,\alpha,\beta/H_*,v_w)$ for transitions occurring between $T_*=10^{-3}\,\mathrm{GeV}$ and $10^7\,\mathrm{GeV}$, identifying regions of parameter space where the corresponding SGWB signal is expected to be detected by binary resonance searches and other GW probes at 2038 sensitivity.
+In Fig.~\ref{fig:fopt} we perform a scan over the FOPT parameters $(T_*,\alpha,\beta/H_*,v_w)$ for transitions occurring between $T_*=10^{-3}\,\mathrm{GeV}$ and $10^7\,\mathrm{GeV}$, identifying regions of parameter space where the corresponding SGWB signal is expected to be detected by binary resonance searches and other GW probes by 2038.
 We find that LLR and SLR are able to probe significant regions of the FOPT parameter space at $T_*\sim\mathrm{GeV}$ and $\sim100\,\mathrm{GeV}$ respectively.
 While SLR is less sensitive than LISA and will provide only complementary information, LLR will probe a region of the parameter space that is not accessible by any other planned GW experiment, thus providing a unique and valuable contribution to the search for phase transitions in the early Universe.
 FOPTs are only one example of a strongly-peaked SGWB spectrum, but they demonstrate that binary resonance searches (and LLR in particular) have unique GW discovery potential.